 People may have misconstrued it.
 I wasn’t mad that he didn’t sign with the Raptors.
 I was mad that he signed with the Lakers.

 Steve, the Lakers?
 Really?!
 I can't fucking believe it!
-I could have handled anyone but them. @stevenash— Dallas Green (@cityandcolour) July 5, 2012
+I could have handled anyone but them. @stevenash— City and Colour (@cityandcolour) July 5, 2012

 But yeah, we [Arencibia] became pals via that.
 It’s just so surreal to go to Jays games and know the guys.
 It’s funny, the more guys I meet… Cam Ward came to our show in South Carolina.
 It was this dingy club, and the promoter came up, “Uh, Cam Ward, Stanley Cup winning goaltender, is here, and he wants to meets Dallas.”
 Uh, yeah, he can come back.
 I think there is this weird cross section of musicians who wish they were athletes, and athletes who love music.
 And there’s a kinship with the traveling thing.
 It’s something we share.
 It’s cool.